tanu31195/react-advanced/README.md

 When using network/API calls we need to use async await functions
 Function that is passed to the useEffect hook should be a regular function
 Check src/hooks/Users.jsx:7

+    const user = { age, name }

+    useEffect ( () =› { console. log (user)
+    }, [name, age])

+Above is not recommended because we are using user but in array name and age is given to fix this check below

+- Use AbortController in clean up(useEffect return) to abort fetch requests when the component is unmounted or re-renders fast

+### useMemo Hook

+This hook is used to memoize a value so that it only changes when its dependencies change.
+This can help optimize performance by preventing unnecessary calculations.
+When dependencies change run the function and return.

+    const user = useMemo ( ( ) =› {
+    return { age, name }
+    }, [name, age])

+    useEffect ( ( ) =› { console. log (user)
+    }, [user])

+Same reference is used

+### useTransition Hook

+Allows to do non urgent updates which won't change the UI until it's done Can use isPending state to show loaders

+`const [isPending, startTransition] = useTransition()`

 ### Custom hooks